inasafe/inasafe-doc/docs/source/user-docs/application-help/dock.rst

-In order to answer such questions, the |project_name| developers have built a number of **impact functions** that cover scenarios such as flood, tsunami, volcanic ash fall, earthquake and so on.
-You can read our impact function documentation to find out more information about the various :ref:`impact_functions` implemented.
+In order to answer such questions, the |project_name| developers have built a number of **impact functions** that cover scenarios such as flood, tsunami, volcanic ash fall, earthquake and more.
+Visit :ref:`impact_functions` for detailed information on each impact function.

-The formulation of these questions if carried out by loading layers into QGIS that represent either **hazard** or **exposure** scenarious.
+To formulate these questions, various layers must be loaded into QGIS that represent either **hazard** or **exposure** information.

 * A **hazard** (:guilabel:`In the event of`) may be represented as, for example, a raster layer in QGIS where each pixel in the raster represents